Individual Data Sharing Consent

 Research partners range from academic institutions and non-profit organizations to pharmaceutical and diagnostic companies.
 These research partners employ scientists who study many different health topics.
 Each partnership undergoes a rigorous screening process by a 23andMe scientific committee to ensure the goals and methods of the research are aligned with 23andMe’s mission and consistent with any of our associated research consent documents.

 What can the research collaborators do with my data?

 Our research partners must sign an agreement which describes what they can and can’t do with your data (for example, who can have access and what specific projects the data can be used for).
 We require strict data security measures which must be in place before we will release any data to them.
 The agreement also prohibits research collaborators from trying to identify you in any way or sharing your data outside the approved project.

-We will not share your Genetic & Self-Reported Information for marketing purposes with our collaborators.
+We will not share your Research Information for marketing purposes with our collaborators.
 You can learn more about how we share information for marketing purposes in our Privacy Statement.

 Can I find out who my data is shared with?